chidang/flex-quiz-lite/README.md

 ## License

-WordPress is free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE.md](LICENSE.md) for complete license.
+WordPress is free software, and is released under the terms of the GPLv2 or later.
+See [LICENSE](ttp://www.gnu.org/licenses/gpl-2.0.html) for complete license.